quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Slow Start

-The congestion controller is in slow start any time the congestion window is below the slow start threshold.
-The congestion controller begins in slow start because the slow start threshold is initialized to an infinite value.
+A NewReno sender is in slow start any time the congestion window is below the slow start threshold.
+A sender begins in slow start because the slow start threshold is initialized to an infinite value.

-While the congestion controller is in slow start, a NewReno sender increases the congestion window by the number of bytes acknowledged when each acknowledgment is processed.
+While a sender is in slow start, the congestion window increases by the number of bytes acknowledged when each acknowledgment is processed.
 This results in exponential growth of the congestion window.

 A sender exits slow start and enters congestion avoidance when a packet is lost or when the ECN-CE count increases.

-The congestion controller re-enters slow start any time the congestion window is less than the slow start threshold, which only occurs after persistent congestion is declared.
+A sender re-enters slow start any time the congestion window is less than the slow start threshold, which only occurs after persistent congestion is declared.

 ## Congestion Avoidance